PUT WHAT MATTERS FIRST WITH FABRAZYME®

 Fabrazyme can cause serious side effects, including:

-Severe Allergic (anaphylaxis) and Hypersensitivity Reactions
+Severe Allergic Reactions Including Anaphylaxis

 Infusion-Associated Reactions

-Please see full Prescribing Information for Fabrazyme.
+Please see full Prescribing Information, including Boxed WARNING

-INDICATION
+INDICATION AND USAGE

 Fabrazyme® is used to treat adults and children 2 years of age and older with confirmed Fabry disease.